ESR-NZ/GenomicsNarrativeSARSCoV2/narratives/GenomicsNarrativeSARSCoV2_2020-10-01.md

 Prior to 11 August 2020, New Zealand had over 1200 confirmed cases of COVID-19, spread throughout the country, and a further 350 probable cases.

 The New Zealand Government has pursued an elimination strategy, which saw the imposition of a nation-wide lockdown on all non-essential services in late March.
 The lockdown was eased by late April and, from mid May, there followed a 103 day period with no community transmission detected.
 To date the borders are open only to residents or those with an exemption.
+All arrivals  must stay in managed isolation and quarantine (MIQ) facilities for 14 days and are tested on days 3 and 12 for COVID-19.
++Both tests must return a negative result prior to release from MIQ.

+To date the borders are open only to residents or those with an exemption.
 All arrivals are must stay in managed isolation and quarantine (MIQ) facilities for 14 days and are tested on days 3 and 12 for COVID-19.
 Both tests tests must return a negative result prior to release from MIQ.